MOTORCYCLE ACCIDENT LAWYERS – EVIDENCE TO PROVE OTHER DRIVER’S FAULT

 The motorcycle left a single skid mark, which began about 20 feet north of where the motorcycle came to rest and ran for about 10 feet.
 Damage to the truck consisted of a bent license plate, a bent angle iron on the corner of the truck box, and a bent fender.
 Damage to the motorcycle consisted of a broken rear wheel; damaged headlight, fender and speedometer; and bent handlebars.

-The first person to reach the scene of the accident testified that he observed the decedent still astride the motorcycle, with no apparent injuries except bleeding from his nose.
+The first person to reach the scene of the accident testified that he observed the decedent still astride the motorcycle.
+There were no apparent injuries except bleeding from his nose.
 There was an abrasion on the left front of decedent’s helmet.
 The medical cause of death was later stipulated to be a basal skull fracture.

 Plaintiff sought to establish that the accident was caused by inadequate lighting on the rear of the pickup.
 They presented testimony concerning the poor condition of the pickup’s one taillight from a mechanic who inspected it about 4 months after the accident.
 The defendant testified on this point that he had checked the taillight prior to starting out on the evening of the accident and found it in working order.